 If you really want to master difficult topics or perform up to your potential on standardized tests like the MCAT, learning how to apply your knowledge under stress is essential.
 Also, I actually like teaching so I'll always show up with a smile on my face though I of course individually tailor my teaching approach for each of my students.
 Whether you just need a little help mastering a subject for a class, or are looking for someone to help you boost your MCAT score up to med school competitiveness, just drop me a line and I'll be happy to talk with you at greater length!

-Update 5/13/2014 - I retook the MCAT this April and scored a 42 this time around, improving as a result of my improved understanding of fundamental concepts and a more refined testing strategy.
-You can do it too!
+Update 5/13/2014 - I retook the MCAT this April and scored a 42 this time around, improving as a result of my improved understanding of concepts as well as a more refined testing strategy.

 6 hours notice required